AlgoMystique/Candidate_Search/README.md

 1.Run the Application

-Open the application in your browser.
+--Open the application in your browser.

 2.Review Candidates

-Use the "+" button to save a candidate to the list of potential hires.
+--Use the "+" button to save a candidate to the list of potential hires.
-Use the "-" button to skip to the next candidate without saving.
+--Use the "-" button to skip to the next candidate without saving.

 3.View Saved Candidates
-Navigate to the Potential Candidates page to view all saved candidates.
+--Navigate to the Potential Candidates page to view all saved candidates.

 4.Persistent Data
-Saved candidates will remain available even after the page reloads.
+--Saved candidates will remain available even after the page reloads.

 ## Environment Variables
 This application requires a GitHub token for accessing candidate information.